Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-out.md

 msg.ts = Date.now() - 3600000;  // 1 hour ago
 ```

 Behavior: When msg.ts is a number, the state write uses it as ts.
-The lc (last changed) is set to the write time.
+The lc (last changed) is managed by ioBroker.

 ### Creating Empty Objects
 Create ioBroker objects without setting a value by passing `null` as the payload.
 (Set payload type to JSON and value to null)